Middleton-Lab/muscle_maya/README.md

 By default, the force vector diameteres are scaled to the to maximum force.
 The maximum radius can be set with '--max_radius'.

 ## In Maya

+- Windows --> General Editors --> Script Editor
+- Drop the .mel file into the MEL tab.